The Surrey Three Peaks

 Linear Route (18 miles)

 The linear route starts in Holmwood and finishes near Box Hill and is conveniently located by a direct train journey (10 minutes).
-It is a great choice if you are coming by train.
+Typically, this route takes 8-9 hours.
+It is a great choice if you are coming by train and want an enjoyable day out doing the ‘Three Peaks’ with a little more time for stops along the way.

 Surrey Three Peaks GPX Files (linear route):